felixk1990/cycle-coalescence-algorithm/README.md

 # cycle-coalescence-algorithm
 ##  Introduction
-Hello everyone,

-I wrote this package during my PhD, when working on the characterization of transport networks.

 Have you ever wondered how cycles in graphs form a vector space and encapsulate nesting information?
 If so, were you never really sure how to deal with this?
 Here is a tool ready to use, enabling you to calculate the cycle bases, mapping them onto a merging tree, and analyze this tree's asymmetry.